risk management

 Carl Niedbala

 If we could sidestep vulnerabilities in life, in general, most of us would likely jump on that opportunity.
 Taking chances would be less stressful, outcomes would seem guaranteed, and worries would diminish.
 But such a reality doesn’t exist — not in life nor business.
-In this post, we examine basic strategies companies use to manage the risks they face.
+In this post, we examine basic strategies companies use to manage the risks they face, including the crucial aspect of retention in insurance.

 Understanding Risk Management